-If you have no choice but to get behind the wheel in wet weather, you should make sure you’re as prepared as possible.
+If possible, try to reschedule your journey if the rain is pouring down.
+If you have no choice about driving in wet weather, make sure you’re as prepared as possible.

 - Plan your route.
 Where possible, try and stick to main roads as they’re less likely to get flooded.

-- Check that your windscreen wipers and lights are working properly, your tyres are in good condition, and that you have enough fuel - especially as the bad conditions could make your journey longer.
+- Check your windscreen wipers and lights are working properly, your tyres are in good condition, and you have enough fuel.
+Bad conditions could make your journey longer.

-- If needed, remind yourself how to use your air conditioning and heater, so you can demist your car’s interior without getting distracted while driving.
+- Remind yourself how to use your air conditioning and heater, so you can demist your car’s interior without getting distracted while driving.

-- Ensure your mobile phone is charged in case you break down or get stuck.
+- Make sure your mobile phone’s charged in case you break down or get stuck.

 In wet conditions, you need to drive more carefully:

 - Reduce your speed, especially if there’s standing water on the road, as you could risk aquaplaning (see below).